 The Mechanism is not a court that can hold trials, or a prosecution office that can prosecute individual perpetrators.
-However, the case files that the Mechanism prepares can be used by prosecutors and judicial authorities from competent courts.
-The Mechanism will work to promote justice and accountability in any and all suitable places - whether that is an international tribunal, a regional court or a national court that has jurisdiction.
+However, the Mechanism's evidence and case files can be used by prosecutors and judicial authorities from competent courts.
+The Mechanism will work to promote justice and accountability by any and all suitable institution - whether that is an international tribunal, a regional court or a national court that has jurisdiction.

-At the International Court of Justice (ICJ), The Gambia has initiated a case against Myanmar, alleging that the Myanmar security forces committed genocidal acts against the Rohingya in violation of the Genocide Convention.
-That ICJ case deals with litigation between States as to the responsibility of a State, rather than the prosecution of individual perpetrators.
-The Mechanism has been sharing materials relevant to this case with both The Gambia and Myanmar.
+At the International Court of Justice (ICJ), The Gambia initiated a case against Myanmar in 2019, alleging that the Myanmar security forces committed genocidal acts against the Rohingya in violation of the Genocide Convention.
+This ICJ case is a litigation between States regarding the responsibility of a State, rather than the prosecution of individual perpetrators.
+The Mechanism has been sharing materials relevant to this case with both The Gambia and Myanmar, in accordance with its mandate.

-There is an also an ongoing investigation at the International Criminal Court (ICC) related to the forced deportation of Rohingya from Myanmar to neighboring Bangladesh.
+Since 2019, there has also been an ongoing investigation at the International Criminal Court (ICC) related to the forced deportation of Rohingya from Myanmar to neighboring Bangladesh.
 Part of the Mechanism's mandate is to cooperate with the ICC.